evanrosa/wine-ML-capstone-2018/README.md

 > Note: Scores of `2` mean that a requirement has been completely fulfilled, while `3` is typically reserved for bonus objectives.

 Your final project is therefore out of a total of 7 points.
-A 6 or higher is required for passing this assessment, and passing this assessment is required for passing this course.
+A 5 or higher is required for passing this assessment, and passing this assessment is required for passing this course.
 Do not count on receiving 3s, as they are given subjectively to above-and-beyond analyses.

 ---

 ## Project Submission

-Instructors will explain how to submit project deliverables.
-Depending on the deliverable, this may be done by:

-- Creating a repository in your github profile, hosting your materials, and sharing a link with your instructor.
-- Creating a document or slide deck/PDF to share with an audience.

----
+Parts 1, 2, and 3 are submitted the same way as our previous projects.
+You are to fork this repository, edit it, and push it to your own personal page.
+* **Part 1:** You will fill our the supplied notebook in this repository.
+* **Part 2:** You will being from a blank notebook and include it in this repository.
+* **Part 3:** You will being from a blank notebook and include it in this repository.
+* **Part 4:** Your presentation in the last week of class is your submission.
+You do not need to submit your slidedeck.